-Current Climate Policy: New Climate Policy: Problematic Capital Structure - Newly Public Companies: For 2022 , for newly public companies 1 , generally vote against or withhold from the entire board (except new nominees 2 , who should be considered case-by-case) if, prior to or in connection with the company's public offering, the company or its board implemented a multi-class capital structure in which the classes have unequal voting rights without subjecting the multi-class capital structure to a reasonable time-based sunset.
+Problematic Capital Structure - Newly Public Companies: For 2022, for newly public companies1, generally vote against or withhold from the entire board (except new nominees2, who should be considered case-by-case) if, prior to or in connection with the company's public offering, the company or its board implemented a multi-class capital structure in which the classes have unequal voting rights without subjecting the multi-class capital structure to a reasonable time-based sunset.
 In assessing the reasonableness of a time-based sunset provision, consideration will be given to the company's lifespan, its post-IPO ownership structure and the board's disclosed rationale for the sunset period selected.
 No sunset period of more than seven years from the date of the IPO will be considered to be reasonable.

 Continue to vote against or withhold from incumbent directors in subsequent years, unless the problematic capital structure is is reversed, removed, or subject to a newly added reasonable sunset.

-Common Stock Capital Structure with Unequal Voting Rights : Starting Feb 1 , 2023 , generally vote withhold or against directors individually, committee members, or the entire board (except new nominees 1 , who should be considered Generally vote withhold or against directors individually, committee members, or the entire board (except new nominees1, who should be considered case-by-case), if the company employs a common stock structure with unequal voting rights2.
-Exceptions to this policy will generally be limited to: Newly-public companies3 with a sunset provision of no more than seven years from the date of going public; Limited Partnerships and the Operating Partnership (OP) unit structure of REITs; Situations where the unequal voting rights are considered de minimis; or The company provides sufficient protections for minority shareholders, such as allowing minority shareholders a regular binding vote on whether the capital structure should be maintained. case-by-case), if the company employs a common stock structure with unequal voting rights3.
-Exceptions to this policy will generally be limited to: Newly-public companies1 with a sunset provision of no more than seven years from the date of going public; Limited Partnerships and the Operating Partnership (OP) unit structure of REITs; Situations where the unequal voting rights are considered de minimis; or The company provides sufficient protections for minority shareholders, such as allowing minority shareholders a regular binding vote on whether the capital structure should be maintained.
+Common Stock Capital Structure with Unequal Voting Rights: Starting Feb 1, 2023, generally vote withhold or against directors individually, committee members, or the entire board (except new nominees1, who should be considered case-by-case), if the company employs a common stock structure with unequal voting rights3.

+Exceptions to this policy will generally be limited to:

+- Newly-public companies1 with a sunset provision of no more than seven years from the date of going public; - Limited Partnerships and the Operating Partnership (OP) unit structure of REITs; - Situations where the unequal voting rights are considered de minimis; or - The company provides sufficient protections for minority shareholders, such as allowing minority shareholders a regular binding vote on whether the capital structure should be maintained.

+Generally vote withhold or against directors individually, committee members, or the entire board (except new nominees2, who should be considered case-by-case), if the company employs a common stock structure with unequal voting rights3.

+Exceptions to this policy will generally be limited to:

+- Newly-public companies1 with a sunset provision of no more than seven years from the date of going public; - Limited Partnerships and the Operating Partnership (OP) unit structure of REITs: - Situations where the unequal voting rights are considered de minimis; or - The company provides sufficient protections for minority shareholders, such as allowing minority shareholders a regular binding vote on whether the capital structure should be maintained.

+WWW.ISSGOVERNANCE.COM 11 of 24

+- 1 Newly-public companies generally include companies that emerge from bankruptcy, SPAC transactions, spin-offs, direct listings, and those who complete a traditional initial public offering. - 2 A "new nominee" is a director who is being presented for election by shareholders for the first time.
+Recommendations on new nominees who have served for less than one year are made on a case-by-case basis depending on the timing of their appointment and the problematic governance issue in question. - 3 This generally includes classes of common stock that have additional votes per share than other shares; classes of shares that are not entitled to vote on all the same ballot items or nominees; or stock with time-phased voting rights ("loyalty shares").